This section applies to the purchase of new and conversion condominium developments only

 A developer must notify you of any material changes in the information and documents that it provides to you.
 The developer must provide you with a written notice within a reasonable time after the change occurs and before you take possession of the unit.

 A material change is a change in the developer’s information or documents that would have a negative effect on the value/use of your unit or the corporation’s common or real property.

 Seek legal advice if you have a dispute with your developer over any changes that arise during construction.

 What are occupancy fees?

 Before you can move into your unit, the developer must provide an occupancy permit that proves the unit has passed all safety checks and complies with local bylaws.
 You may receive the occupancy permit and be able to move in before you receive the certificate of title for the unit.
-This period of time is known as interim occupancy and the developer may require you to pay occupancy fees during this time.
-It may be helpful to think of occupancy fees as rent that you are paying the developer.
+This time period is known as interim occupancy and the developer may require you to pay occupancy fees during this time.

 Talk to your lawyer or real estate agent about how the purchase agreement deals with occupancy fees.
 Sometimes developers will apply occupancy fees towards the final purchase price of the unit.